cossacklabs/product-docs/content/themis/languages/nodejs/installation.md

 3.0.2+quic
 ```

 If the semantic versions are the same, you are good to go!
-If they differ, however, there are a few ways to resolve the situation, but there is no easy answer:
+If they differ, however, there are a few ways to resolve the situation, but there is no easy answer.
+For instance, here is what we use while testing Themis in CI:

 1. Choose the Node.js version with the OpenSSL that matches with your systems' one or that has no OpenSSL built in (there may be versions of Node.js that use shared OpenSSL).